Benefits of Walking

 - being active in safe places.

-When it comes to clocking up steps as part of the Pedometer Challenge, every participant is responsible for their own personal safety.
+When it comes to clocking up steps as part of the Step Challenge, every participant is responsible for their own personal safety.
 If you are very inactive, have a health problem, or are worried about any aspect of your health, you should consult your doctor before undertaking this challenge.

 Back to top